POLISH SECURITY CONGRESS – Total Security

 • Ensuring the security of military transportation and protecting it from cyberattacks – What security measures are being implemented to protect the transportation of critical military assets and information from cyberattacks?

-• Managing supply chain disruption for military and cyber business continuity
+• What if the supply chain is interrupted in the event of company-wide continuity?
+Managing supply chain disruption for military and cyber business continuity

 Speakers: